martinbednar/jsrestrictor/tests/integration_tests/README.md

 sudo apt-get update
 sudo apt-get install firefox-esr
 ```
+Or download archiv with Firefox ESR from [official page](https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr), extract archiv to `/opt/firefox`
+and create a symbolic link `firefox` in `/usr/bin` pointing to the `/opt/firefox/firefox`.
+In case of problems with installing Firefox ESR, follow [this tutorial](https://libre-software.net/how-to-install-firefox-on-ubuntu-linux-mint/#a_install_firefox).

 No other versions of Google Chrome and especially Mozilla Firefox may be installed on the same machine.
 Web browser driver automatically selects the installed version of the web browser so it is better to have installed only one correct version of each web browser.